OctopusDeploy/blog/blog/2018-10/selenium/22-the-ticketmonster-test/the-ticketmonster-test.md

 ![](./image19.png)

 This is a good opportunity to push the code changes to GitHub.
-Right click the root project directory and select Git → Commit directory.
+Right click the root project directory and select `Git` → `Commit directory...`.

 ![](./image20.png)

-Enter a commit message, and click Commit and Push.
+Enter a commit message, and click `Commit and Push`.

 ![](./image21.png)

-Then click the Push button to update the GitHub repository.
+Then click the `Push` button to update the GitHub repository.

 ![](./image22.png)